Rashaad Penny Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 - Against the Lions last week, Penny rushed 25 times for 170 yards (6.8 yards per carry) and scored two touchdowns.

-- Penny has 344 rushing yards (114.7 ypg) on 53 carries with three touchdowns over his last three outings.
+- Penny has 344 yards on 53 carries (114.7 ypg) with three rushing touchdowns over his last three games.

 Penny's Seattle Teammates